rockysnow7/rockysnow7.github.io/posts/philosophy/thoughts-on-the-simulation.md

 not life-altering.

 There are many things we don't know about this program we call the universe.
 Firstly, how does it work?
-Having thought about this for a while, I came to the conclusion that it is either akin to a video game or a physics simulation.
+Having thought about this for a while, I came to the conclusion that it is either akin to a video-game or a physics simulation.

-If the latter is true, the changes from our current understanding of physics are little.
+If the latter is true - in that there is a `Photon` class, a `Boson` class, etc., and that there is an update function - the changes from our current understanding of physics are little.
 In fact, the only real difference would be that energy could be read and written in memory.
-Thank God _we_ don't root privileges, or else humanity would last much longer than the time it takes to type `rm *`.
+Thank God _we_ don't root privileges, or else humanity wouldn't last much longer than the time it takes to type `rm *`.
+The fact that we exist at all would be just as incredible as we currently think it is.

+However, if this _is_ more like a video-game - in that there is some `Table` object with various properties such as `mass`, `dimensions`, etc. - the changes would be drastic.
+We would also be entire objects rather than bundles of molecules, which allows for some interesting questions:

+- Could we change our `height`, `speed`, `charisma`, `name_anything_you_dislike_about_yourself` values?
+- Could we cure illnesses with a script so simple as `cancer = false`?
+- Could we become immortal?

+This may be more difficult to achieve, as the breaking-down and re-making of objects may be difficult to code, especially since the breaking-down goes to the subatomic level.
+So we are faced with either a ridiculous amount of memory, or a ridiculous amount of code.
+Again, if every particle is simulated, not much would change.
+However if the alternative is true, some philosophical possibilities arise, such as solipsism (how can you know that anyone else has a mind, and isn't just a programmed robot) and the Boltzmann brain (what if you just came into existence and your brain contains memories such that you believe you have been alive for years).

+That said, I suppose such things could be possible with all particles simulated: the Bolzmann brain could be achieved with sufficient planning and understanding of consciousness, and solipsism could be achieved in a similar manner.
+It would probably be even easier than the Bolzman brain, because the robots needn't be conscious, but rather need to imitate consciousness - a daily Turing Test on a global scale.
+However, both scenarios require extra interference and intelligence from our creators, making it less likely.

+So under the particle simulation, we may assume that

+1. Everyone we encounter is conscious.
+2. We have existed for the time we remember, and the universe began as science currently believes.